optimizely/csharp-sdk/README.md

 ##### Datafile access token

-This option is used to provide token for authenticated datafile access.
+This option is used to provide token for datafile belonging to a secure environment.

 ## Development